cyberflohr/selenium-node-test/README.md

 # selenium-capability-test
-This is a test for Selenium 4 to show, that desired capabilities (browser version) are not working.
+This is a test for Selenium 4 to show, that desired capabilities (browser version) are not working as expected.

 How to test: